Blurryface0814/SunnyNet/README.md

 ```
 roslaunch point_cloud_denoising lidar2img.launch
 ```
-To use sunnynet under the ROS framework，you may call the following commands.
+To use SunnyNet under the ROS framework，you may call the following commands.
 ```
 roslaunch point_cloud_denoising point_cloud_denoising.launch
 ```